Introduction -

 Most other types are polar including a variety of hydroxy-carotenoids, for instance yellow zeaxanthin in many groups, and keto-carotenoids, like red-orange canthaxanthin and astaxanthins.
 The last are especially common in animals, which accumulate or modify carotenoids from their diet, often as esters or in variously coloured protein complexes.

 Cyclic carotenoids also serve as precursors for retinal, which combines with proteins called opsins to form light-sensing pigments in halobacteria, some flagellate algae, and the eyes of animals, among others.
-Depending on the opsin the absorption can be anywhere from red to ultraviolet, with different colours visible to different groups.
+Depending on the opsin the absorption can be anywhere from ultraviolet to red, with different colours visible to different groups.